Skip to content

 Written: 23, Buffer size: 32

-The return value of snprintf is very useful: it returns how many characters would have been written if not truncated (excluding the terminator).
-If this value is greater than or equal to the buffer size, it means the output was truncated.
+The return value of snprintf is quite useful: it returns the number of characters that would have been written if not truncated (excluding the null terminator).
+If this value is greater than or equal to the buffer size, it indicates that the output was truncated.

-In embedded development, snprintf is basically the only recommended way to construct strings—log formatting, sensor data concatenation, and communication protocol command assembly should all go through snprintf.
+In embedded development, snprintf is basically the only recommended way to construct strings—log formatting, sensor data concatenation, and communication protocol command assembly should all rely on snprintf.

-Step 4 — Understand Why Buffer Overflows Are So Dangerous
+Step 4 — Understanding Why Buffer Overflows Are So Dangerous

-We have repeatedly mentioned "buffer overflow" up to this point, so now we formally break down what it actually is.
+We have mentioned "buffer overflow" repeatedly by now, so let's formally break down exactly what it is.

-The essence of a buffer overflow is simple: the data written to a buffer exceeds its capacity, and the excess data overflows into adjacent memory areas, overwriting data that should not be modified.
-Buffer overflows on the stack are especially dangerous because the function's return address is stored in the stack frame—an attacker can craft an overly long input to overwrite the return address, making the program jump to code specified by the attacker.
-The Morris Worm in 1988 spread using exactly this kind of attack.
+The nature of a buffer overflow is simple: the data written to the buffer exceeds its capacity, and the excess data spills over into adjacent memory areas, overwriting data that should not be modified.
+Buffer overflows on the stack are particularly dangerous because a function's return address is stored within the stack frame—an attacker can craft a specially designed long input to overwrite the return address, causing the program to jump to code specified by the attacker.
+The Morris Worm in 1988 propagated using exactly this type of attack.

 c